SCRT-HQ/VaporShell/docs/glossary/Add-VSCognitoUserPoolStringAttributeConstraints.md

 ## SYNOPSIS
 Adds an AWS::Cognito::UserPool.StringAttributeConstraints resource property to the template.
-The StringAttributeConstraints property type defines the string attribute constraints of an Amazon Cognito User Pool.
+The StringAttributeConstraints property type defines the string attribute constraints of an Amazon Cognito user pool.
 StringAttributeConstraints is a subproperty of the SchemaAttribute: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-cognito-userpool-schemaattribute.html property type.

 ## SYNTAX